Can You Refinance a USDA Loan or Mortgage? | 2025

 1. The USDA Streamlined-Assist Refinance to lock in a lower rate and payment with minimal paperwork

-2. A conventional loan refinance to remove mortgage insurance payments or take cash out
+2. A conventional loan refinance to refinance USDA loan to conventional and simultaneously remove mortgage insurance payments or take cash out

 Check your USDA refinance options

-With rates still near record lows and home equity increasing nationwide, it’s a good time to check your refi eligibility.
+With rates recently dropping from their highs and home equity increasing nationwide, it’s a good time to check your refi eligibility.

 Refinancing a mortgage involves applying for a new home loan to replace your existing home loan.